jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 #### How well are gym activities tracked in Apple watch series 6?

-Use the Workout app for all kinds of exercise, indoor and outdoor.
-Default workouts available in Apple watch are Walk, Running, Cycling, Elliptical, Rower, Stair Stepper, HIIT, Hiking, Yoga, Functional Strength Training, Dance, Cooldown, Core training, Swimming, etc. Manually you can add workouts out of your interest and needs.
+You can use the Workout app present in apple watches for all kinds of exercise, indoor and outdoor.
+The default workouts available in Apple watches are Walk, Running, Cycling, Elliptical, Rower, Stair Stepper, HIIT, Hiking, Yoga, Functional Strength Training, Dance, Cooldown, Core training, Swimming, etc. You can also add custom workout profiles manually as per your interest and needs.
+GPS is useful for outdoor gym activities.

 If you are using a wheelchair manually, you can use wheelchair walk pace and outdoor wheelchair run pace options.
-In each workout, speed and distance, elevation, and other metrics according to the workouts' nature are shown on the display while performing the particular workout.
+In each workout, speed and distance, elevation, and other metrics according to the workouts’ nature are shown on the display while performing the particular workout.

 ### Apple watch series 6 Review: Training Plans and Post Training Analysis Related Features
 {% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}